lognllc/ttlogn-tool/README.md

 ```

 ## save
 Searches for the repositories in the configuration file.
-Then, depending on the parameter received: [-d/-w/-m], saves the commits of the branches of the different repositories.
+Then, depending on the parameter received: [-d/-w/-m], and [-f], saves the commits of the branches of the different repositories.
 If there isn't a parameter the default value is '-d'.
 The commits need to have a specific format, test (worked_hours h).
 Ex: Test commit (2h)

 ### Parameters
-* [-d]: print the commits of the day
+* [-d]: save the commits of the day
-* [-w]: print the commits of the week
+* [-w]: save the commits of the week
-* [-m]: print the commits of the month
+* [-m]: save the commits of the month
+* [-f]: force to resave the commits

 ### Examples
 ```Shell